 One of the most significant challenges facing individuals and communities of color when it comes to benefiting from new affordable housing developments, such as the proposed project, is the resistance within local communities to placing these projects outside of the established urban core.
-The strategic placement of these homes serves to decentralize poverty while establishing a direct connection to crucial resources to further support marginalized communities.
 While expanding affordable housing options to suburban or less densely populated areas is crucial for fostering inclusive community development, it often encounters opposition from local stakeholders.
 This resistance may arise from concerns related to property values, neighborhood character, or misconceptions about the impact of affordable housing.

 The existence of 'Not In My Backyard' (NIMBYism) attitudes and discrimination by communities and neighbors, as highlighted in the Maine State Housing Authority's Analysis of Impediments to Fair Housing Choice published in 2019, is not a new phenomenon.
 However, the Auburn administration and City Council have consistently demonstrated their unwavering support for the development of new housing units within the city.
-This methodology lends itself to historic exclusionary zoning, segregation, and urban renewal exclusion.